ttltrk/TTT/LAN/ENG/ENG.md

 The signal comes from a large town. - A jel egy nagy városból jön.
 What is the origin of our name? - Honnan ered a nevünk?
 Reality is not always interesting. - A valóság nem mindig érdekes.
+It was a total failure. - Ez teljes kudarc volt.
+She gave us the signal to begin. - Megadta nekünk a jelet, hogy kezdjünk.
+This word is French in origin. - Ez a szó francia eredetű. there was a lack of food in europe - Hiány volt élelemből Európában.
+This scene is beautiful. - Ez a helyszín gyönyörű.
+There was a great lack of rice that year. - Nagy hiány volt rizsből abban az évben.